MONK-MODE/HTB_WRITE_UP/grandpa.md

 ``Allowed Methods: OPTIONS, TRACE, GET, HEAD, COPY, PROPFIND, SEARCH, LOCK, UNLOCK``

-### We have the right recipe an iis 6.0 and the PROFIND method which is active
+### The right way here is : iis 6.0 and the PROFIND method which is active

 ![image](https://user-images.githubusercontent.com/123066149/221125371-2ee1ce5c-5897-44f6-a561-96e7de8a1ee3.png)